-In addition, a quick plug-in port suitable for a portable solar charging kit has been pre-wired at the front of the unit, near the battery box; see Solar Panel Wiring on page 8-22
+In addition, a quick plug-in port suitable for a portable solar charging kit has been pre-wired at the front of the unit near the battery box.
+Portable solar panel kits MUST include a solar controller that is set to the profile of the battery you chose for your Airstream, and cannot have an output of more than 10 amps.
+The solar port is fused at 10 amps in a holder in the battery box.
+For solar wiring, see Solar Panel Wiring on page 8-22